wpswings/mwb-bookings-for-woocommerce/README.txt

 == Changelog ==

-= 3.1.1 - Released on 13 July 2023 =
+= 3.1.2 - Released on 18 August 2023 =
-* fix - Calendar issue in mobile view is fixed
+* Fix: Translation issue fix
+* Fix: Single calendar issue fix
-* New - Compatibility with latest WP(6.2.2) and WC(7.8.2)
+* New: Compatible with latest wp(6.3.0) wc(8.0.2)

 = 3.1.0 - Released on 22 June 2023 =
 * New: Providing one more type of booking calendar.